 The Importance of Particle Size

-While chemical composition is primarily responsible for electrical performance, particle size plays a critical role as well, having significant effects on the physical construction, processing, and electrical performance of a MLCC.
+While the chemical composition is primarily responsible for electrical performance, particle size plays a critical role as well, having significant effects on the physical construction, processing, and electrical performance of an MLCC.
 In terms of construction, a powder with a very narrow particle size distribution is required so that each layer of the capacitor contains similar numbers of particles.
 Figure 4 is an image of a single ~1.5 µm layer.
 The presence of large particles (of only ~1-2 µm) in such a layer can severely affect the voltage breakdown strength and reliability of the entire capacitor.
-Among the steps involved in processing an MLCC are: mixing the BaTiO3 with dopants, casting tape, laminating, and high temperature sintering.
+Among the steps involved in processing an MLCC are: mixing the BaTiO3 with dopants, casting tape, laminating, and high-temperature sintering.
 All of these steps can be affected by the particle size distribution of the powder.
 The final composition is a mixture whose optical properties are not well defined yet whose particle size must be known to a high degree of certainty.
 This can present a challenge in itself.
 From the above, it should be apparent that the tails of the distribution are especially important.
 The problems with an unknown large particle population have already been discussed.
-Fine particles, less than ~100 nm for example, are also important in processing.
+Fine particles, less than ~100 nm, for example, are also important in processing.
 A distribution that contains too many fines will be very sensitive to firing conditions.
 Sintering rate is related to particle radius, r, as follows:

-Therefore, fine particles sinter faster and are more reactive, causing excessive shrinkage, grain growth and formation of unwanted phases.
+Therefore, fine particles sinter faster and are more reactive, causing excessive shrinkage, grain growth, and formation of unwanted phases.
 This can also cause shrinkage mismatch issues with the metal electrodes.
 Particle size also affects electrical performance.
 The structural change from cubic to tetragonal discussed previously generates internal stresses that are relieved through the formation of domains within each particle where the dipoles (elongated unit cells) are aligned in the same direction.
 At a particle size of ~1 µm, domain formation becomes less energetically favorable so the stress can no longer be relieved.
 A stressed particle will have a higher dielectric constant than an unstressed one.
 Therefore, an increase in dielectric constant is observed as the particle size decreases.
 However, as shown in Figure 5, a point is reached where the stresses are great enough to reduce the polarization of the unit cell.
 This effectively squeezes the unit cell to the point that it reverts back to its cubic symmetry, lowering the dielectric constant once again.
 Clearly, since the window of optimal particle size is quite small for this material, careful monitoring and control or the fine end of the particle size distribution is required.

 Particle Size Measurement for MLCC Formulations